OpenINF/docker-fisher/README.md

 <!-- Give a ⭐️ if this project helped you! -->

-If you like the project, give it a star ⭐️, it will be a great encouragement to us.
+If you like the project, [give it a star ⭐️], it will be a great encouragement to us.

 <br /><br />